The significance of the Oger v Whatcott ruling

 Coverage of the Oger v Whatcott Human Rights Tribunal decision in my favour: (Vancouver Sun coverageStar coverageCBC coverage)

-3 responses to “The significance of the Oger v Whatcott ruling”
+Responses to “The significance of the Oger v Whatcott ruling”

-1. Disinformation online causes hatred on the ground – Morgane Oger Avatar
+1. Disinformation online causes hatred on the ground – Morgane Oger

 […] live our lives free of discrimination are equal under the law.
 This was part of the ruling in the Oger v Whatcott BC Human Rights Tribunal case.
 Based on my complaint about Bill Whatcott’s discriminatory publication about me, the […]